nv-legate/legate.core/BUILD.md

 ```
 ./install.py --network gasnet1 --conduit aries --cuda --arch pascal
 ```

-In general, cmake will first search the currently active Python environment for dependencies, then any common system-wide installation directories (e.g.
-`/usr/lib`).
-If a dependency cannot be found but is publicly available in source form (e.g. OpenBLAS), cmake will fetch and build it automatically.
-You can override this search by providing an install location for any dependency explicitly, using a `--with-dep` flag, e.g. `--with-nccl` and `--with-openblas`.

 To see all available configuration options, run with the `--help` flag: